-- The 'textWithLanguage' attribute syntax is a compound attribute syntax consisting of two parts: a 2387 'textWithoutLanguage' part encoded in a maximum of 1023 (MAX) octets plus an additional 2388 'naturalLanguage' (see section 4.1.8) part that overrides the natural language in force.
-The 2389 'naturalLanguage' part explicitly identifies the natural language that applies to the text part of that value and 2390 that value alone.
-For any give text attribute, the 'textWithoutLanguage' part is limited to the maximum 2391 length defined for that 'text' attribute, and the 'naturalLanguage' part is always limited to 63 (additional) 2392 octets.
-Using the 'textWithLanguage' attribute syntax rather than the normal 'textWithoutLanguage' syntax 2393 is the so-called Natural Language Override mechanism and MUST be supported by all IPP objects and 2394 clients.
-2395 - 2396 If the attribute is multi-valued (1setOf text), then the 'textWithLanguage' attribute syntax MUST be used to explicitly specify each attribute value whose natural language needs to be overridden.
+- The 'textWithLanguage' attribute syntax is a compound attribute syntax consisting of two parts: a 2386 'textWithoutLanguage' part encoded in a maximum of 1023 (MAX) octets plus an additional 2387 'naturalLanguage' (see section 4.1.8) part that overrides the natural language in force.
+The 2388 'naturalLanguage' part explicitly identifies the natural language that applies to the text part of that value and 2389 that value alone.
+For any give text attribute, the 'textWithoutLanguage' part is limited to the maximum 2390 length defined for that 'text' attribute, but and the 'naturalLanguage' part is always limited to 63 (additional) 2391 octets.
+Using the 'textWithLanguage' attribute syntax rather than the normal 'textWithoutLanguage' syntax 2392 is the so-called Natural Language Override mechanism and MUST be supported by all IPP objects and 2393 clients.
+2394 - 2395 If the attribute is multi-valued (1setOf text), then the 'textWithLanguage' attribute syntax MUST be used to explicitly specify each attribute value whose natural language needs to be overridden.
 Other values in a

-- multi-valued 'text' attribute in a request or a response revert to the natural language of the operation attribute. - In a create request, the Printer object MUST accept and store with the Job object any natural language in the - "attributes-natural-language" operation attribute, whether the Printer object supports that natural language - or not.
+- multi-valued 'text' attribute in a request or a response revert to the natural language of the operation attribute. - In a create request, the Printer object MUST accept and store with the Job object any natural language in the - 2400 "attributes-natural-language" operation attribute, whether the Printer object supports that natural language - or not.
 Furthermore, the Printer object MUST accept and store any 'textWithLanguage' attribute value, - whether the Printer object supports that natural language or not.
-These requirements are independent of the - value of the "ipp-attribute-fidelity" operation attribute that the client MAY supply. - Example: If the client supplies the "attributes-natural-language" operation attribute with the value: 'en' - indicating English, but the value of the "job-name" attribute is in French, the client MUST use the - 2407 'textWithLanguage' attribute syntax with the following two values: - 2408 'fr': Natural Language Override indicating French - 2409 'Rapport Mensuel': the job name in French - See the "Encoding and Transport" document [IPP-PRO] for a detailed example of the 'textWithLanguage' - 2412 attribute syntax.
+These requirements are independent of the - value of the "ipp-attribute-fidelity" operation attribute that the client MAY supply. - Example: If the client supplies the "attributes-natural-language" operation attribute with the value: 'en' - indicating English, but the value of the "job-name" attribute is in French, the client MUST use the - 2406 'textWithLanguage' attribute syntax with the following two values: - 'fr': Natural Language Override indicating French - 'Rapport Mensuel': the job name in French - 24082409 - See the "Encoding and Transport" document [IPP-PRO] for a detailed example of the 'textWithLanguage' - 2411 attribute syntax. - 2412 4.1.2 'name' - This syntax type is used for user-friendly strings, such as a Printer name, that, for humans, are more - meaningful than identifiers.

-2413 4.1.2 'name'

-- This syntax type is used for user-friendly strings, such as a Printer name, that, for humans, are more - meaningful than identifiers.
 Names are never translated from one natural language to another.
-The 'name' - 2416 attribute syntax is essentially the same as 'text', including the REQUIRED support of UTF-8 except that the - sequence of characters is limited so that its encoded form MUST NOT exceed 255 (MAX) octets. - Also like 'text', 'name' is really an abbreviated notation for either 'nameWithoutLanguage' or - 'nameWithLanguage'.
+The 'name' - 2415 attribute syntax is essentially the same as 'text', including the REQUIRED support of UTF-8 except that the - sequence of characters is limited so that its encoded form MUST NOT exceed 255 (MAX) octets. - Also like 'text', 'name' is really an abbreviated notation for either 'nameWithoutLanguage' or - 'nameWithLanguage'.
 That is, all IPP objects and clients MUST support both the 'nameWithoutLanguage' - and 'nameWithLanguage' attribute syntaxes.
 However, in actual usage and protocol execution, objects and - clients accept and return only one of the two syntax per attribute.
-The syntax 'name' never appears "on-the- - 2422 wire". - Only the 'text' and 'name' attribute syntaxes permit the Natural Language Override mechanism. - Some attributes are defined as 'type3 keyword | name'.
-These attributes support values that are either type3 - 2425 keywords or names.
+The syntax 'name' never appears "on-the- - 2421 wire". - Only the 'text' and 'name' attribute syntaxes permit the Natural Language Override mechanism. - Some attributes are defined as 'type3 keyword | name'.
+These attributes support values that are either type3 - 2424 keywords or names.
 This dual-syntax mechanism enables a site administrator to extend these attributes to - legally include values that are locally defined by the site administrator.
-Such names are not registered with - 2427 IANA.
+Such names are not registered with - 2426 IANA.

-4.1.2.1 'nameWithoutLanguage'

-The nameWithoutLanguage' syntax indicates a value that is sequence of zero or more characters encoded in a maximum of 255 (MAX) octets.
+- 4.1.2.1 'nameWithoutLanguage' - The nameWithoutLanguage' syntax indicates a value that is sequence of zero or more characters encoded in - 2429 a maximum of 255 (MAX) octets that its encoded form does not exceed MAX octets.